iNavFlight/iNavFlight.github.io/_posts/2016-11-14-supporting-inav.markdown

 You can **support INAV development** by [becoming a patron on Patreon](https://www.patreon.com/inavflight) or [making a one-time contribution on Paypal](https://www.paypal.me/KonstantinSharlaimov).

 Please note that **becoming a patron [on Patreon](https://www.patreon.com/inavflight) allows me to plan ahead**.
-Patreon also works through PayPal, you can opt out at any time, and on top of that you get access to some nifty perks.
+Patreon also works through PayPal, you can opt out at any time, and on top of that you get access to some bonuses.

 <table style="width:100%;border:none;">
 <tr>